Baripada: Education

-city's pro-women stance
+City's pro-women stance

 Unique women only Subhadra Ratha Yatra

 The Baripada Rath Yatra, renowned as the second most significant after Puri's, boasts a unique tradition: only women pull the chariot of Devi Subhadra.
 This distinctive practice, symbolising women's empowerment, commenced in 1975 during International Women's Year.

 The origin of this tradition can be traced to the mid-1950s when a female devotee sustained serious injuries while attempting to touch the chariot ropes.
 Moved by this incident, a compassionate individual proposed to the district administration that women should exclusively pull Devi Subhadra's chariot.
 The then Collector and District Magistrate of Mayurbhanj, Vivekananda Patnaik, approved this proposal.
 Consequently, thousands of devotees assembled on Bada Danda, the grand road leading to the Haribaldev Jew temple, to participate in the chariot procession of Lord Balabhadra and Devi Subhadra.The chariot-pulling unfolds over two days.
 On the first day, Devi Subhadra's chariot is pulled halfway to the Gundicha temple, and the remaining journey is completed on the following day.
 Throughout these two days, only women are involved in pulling the Darpadalan chariot of Devi Subhadra, with a large number participating annually.

 Green infrastructure

 Urban forest

-Baripada city enjoys a well established urban forest and a green zone for joggers at Palabani, located on its outskirts.
+Baripada city has an urban forest and a green zone for joggers at Palabani, located on its outskirts.
 Developed by the Baripada Forest Division, the urban forest spans 10 acres and features a diverse range of trees, including fruit-bearing and medicinal plants.
-It houses approximately 12,000 trees, including sal, mahogany, akashia, and neem, planted strategically to provide space for jogging.
-This forest is unique within the state.
+It houses approximately 12,000 trees, including sal, mahogany, akashia, and neem, planted to provide space for jogging.
+The source describes this forest as unique within the state.

 Prior to this development, the land was under the stewardship of the Hamilton Trust.
 However, due to underutilisation of the land, the trust transferred its management to the forest division.
 This transfer ensures that the area is effectively utilised for the benefit of the community and the environment.
 The forest division now assumes full responsibility for the ongoing care and maintenance of the urban forest.

-This project exemplifies a successful collaboration between different entities, demonstrating a commitment to environmental conservation and community well-being.

-The urban forest at Palabani not only enhances the ecological balance of the Baripada city but also provides a valuable recreational resource for local residents, promoting healthy lifestyles and fostering a greater appreciation for nature.

-The state environment ministry takes annual plantation drive in Baripada city under urban plantation.